Ewerton-Vieira/Intro-Applied-Math/README.md

-# Intro-Applied-Math
-Introduction to Applied Math
+# Welcome to Introduction to Applied Mathematics